What Should You Do if the IRS Refunds You Too Much?

 If It Seems to Good to Be True it Probably Is

 So to recap, if the IRS overpays you don’t spend it and do everything in your power to return the money as swiftly as possible.
 It’s great to receive an unexpected check in the mail but if it comes from the IRS then always assume a mistake has been made until the agency can assure you otherwise.
-In the meantime, if you need a little extra cash, then start searching all those extra coat pockets.
-You might be lucky enough to find enough to buy yourself a nice dinner without having to worry about the IRS charging you any penalties or interest.
+In the meantime, if you still feel unsure about what to do next, please reach out to a tax pro like Clean Slate Tax and get advice from a tax attorney.

 Get a free case review by one of our tax professionals and get started on fixing your tax problems.